 IFA specifically encourages projects in Indian languages other than English, so as to contribute to discourse in particular language contexts.

-Research projects should have clear research objectives, in-depth background survey, critical research questions, rigorous methodologies and specific outcomes that will be shared in the public domain.
+Research projects should have clear research objectives, an in-depth background survey, critical research questions, rigorous methodologies and specific outcomes that will be shared in the public domain.
 The outcomes could be books, essays, films, etc.